lucasjoliveau/doc/es/developer/howtos/connect_device.md

 # Connect with a device

-IoT Drivers allow any Odoo module to communicate in real-time with any device connected to the IoT Box.
-Communication with the IoT Box goes both ways, so the Odoo client can send commands to and receive information from any of the supported devices.
+IoT Drivers allow any Konvergo ERP module to communicate in real-time with any device connected to the IoT Box.
+Communication with the IoT Box goes both ways, so the Konvergo ERP client can send commands to and receive information from any of the supported devices.

 To add support for a device, all we need is: